This summer my blog will feature of series of posts inspired by my sister. (This is not the first time she has inspired me.)

 After initially thinking I couldn’t think of anything, I came up with “Red Violin Day” to commemorate what are probably my most significant contributions to the field of children’s literature.
 Everyone would be encouraged to wear red that day, to make music of one kind or another, to take a stand on something they believe in, and to take time to notice something beautiful in their surroundings.
 And if anyone wanted to watch the movie, The Red Violin, that day, too, that would of course be entirely appropriate.

-What she came up with for hers, when I turned the question back on her, blew me away.
+When I turned the question back on her in a comment on her post, her answer blew me away.
 It’s so absolutely her!
 (If you didn’t click through to the link before, do it now!)

 I was going to propose here some kind of holiday that commemorates sisters.
 Turns out there’s already a National Sister Day and it’s coming up soon!